American Civil Rights Union: Leadership

 The ACRU is chaired by Susan A. Carleson who took on the leadership of the organization following the passing of her husband Robert B. Carleson in 2006..

 Kenneth A. Klukowski is the ACRU General Counsel and Robert H. Knight is a Senior Fellow.

 The board of directors is chaired by Susan Carleson, it includes former Attorney General Ed Meese, and Morton Blackwell.
-The policy board initially included Robert Bork, Ed Meese, William Bradford Reynolds, Curtin Winsor and James Q. Wilson.
+The policy board initially included Robert Bork, William Bradford Reynolds, Curtin Winsor and James Q. Wilson.
 It was later joined by Walter E. Williams and Kenneth W. Starr.

 Court cases

 The ACRU sued Starr county's elections office in 2016 for allegedly violating Section 8 of the National Voter Registration Act by not maintaining clean voter rolls. in September 2018, Starr County agreed to $55,000 in attorneys fees as part of the settlement agreement.